Capital Lease Criteria

 Top 4 Criteria for a Capital Lease

-Capital Lease criteria are mainly of four types, and the lease agreement is valid only if it satisfied any of the four criteria.
+Capital Lease criteria are mainly of four types, and the lease agreement is valid only if it satisfies any of the four options –

 #1 – Ownership

-It is the first criteria of a capital lease agreement and in its Ownership of a leased asset is transferred to the lessee at the end of the lease agreement.
-The lease agreement includes a provision that at the end the lease term leased assets title to passed to lessee.
+Ownership of a leased asset is transferred to the lessee at the end of the lease agreement.
+The lease agreement includes a provision that, in the end, the lease term leased assets title to passed to lessee.

 Let’s try to understand the Ownership lease through the below basic example.

 Sterling Corporation signed a lease agreement for an asset for 60 Months with the useful life span of an asset is 10 years.
 Sterling Corporation agrees to pay lessor of an asset monthly lease payment with interest as an asset is financed by the lessor, and as per agreement Lessor is ready to transfer the legal ownership of a leased asset to the lessee at the end of the agreement.